Some of our information has moved to NT.GOV.AU

 The Driverless Bus does not require additional infrastructure, and operates autonomously following a virtual line mapped and loaded in the software of the vehicle.

 A trained operator will be on board the vehicle during its operation in the trial.
-The vehicle will be limited to 20kmph during the trial.
+The vehicle will is limited to less than 20kmph during the trial.

 How does it work?